jothibasu26-del/2d-poisson-equation-solver-python/README.md

 b
 ```

-For the uniform structured grid used in this project, the discretization
+For the structured uniform grid used in this project, the discretization
-results in a five-point neighboring-cell stencil.
+involves the four neighboring control volumes.

 The resulting algebraic equations are solved iteratively using the
 Successive Over-Relaxation (SOR) method.